TranPhat-28/LearnJSAsync/README.md

 console.log(sentence);
 ```

-**THIS LEAD TO A PROBLEM: What if a synchronous function takes too long to finish?**
+**THIS LEADS TO A PROBLEM: What if a synchronous function takes too long to finish?**
 For example
 - LineA;
 - LineB; (take a very long time)